 Although energy use reduction is not the primary aim of the system, but rather economic savings based on dynamic pricing, the use of policies for devices alone provides for energy saving in absolute terms.
-Figure 10 shows the average energy consumption (kWh) considering the use and the absence of the scheduling system.
-One can see that the scheduling reduces the consumption of devices that are not used during non working hours and that do not impact the habits of the user (e.g., keeping hot water boiler working at night); in addition the scheduler tries to use at best the cheap electricity coming from the solar panels during day-light hours.
-Figure 11 visually reinforces the idea of reducing loads when unnecessary among the normal (upper chart) and the scheduled solution (lower chart): one notices a more compact chart in which energy is mostly used during daytime (8 a.m.
-6.30 p.m.) in each day of the week.
-On average the savings in energy consumed between the situation without the scheduling policy and the situation considering it, is more than 15%.
+Fig. 10 (top chart) shows the average energy consumption (kWh) considering the use and the absence of the scheduling system comparing W1-W2 and W3 scenarios and Fig. 10 (bottom chart) compares W1-W2 and W4 scenarios.
+The scheduling reduces the consumption of devices that are not used during non-working hours and that do not impact the habits of the users (e.g., keeping the hot water boiler working at night); in addition, the Scheduler tries to use at best the cheap electricity coming from the solar panels during daylight hours.
+Fig. 12 visually reinforces the idea of reducing loads when unnecessary